 In March 2015, Francesco left L’Anima – now considered one of the capital’s best Italian restaurants – to focus on other projects.
 He released a cookbook, Mezzogiorno: Francesco Mazzei Recipes from Southern Italy, in the autumn of that year.
 But he finally returned to the professional kitchen at the end of the year at Sartoria, the only restaurant on Savile Row in Mayfair.
 The entire interior was given a full refurbishment before Francesco arrived, and he was able to place his unmistakable southern Italian stamp on the menu.
 Two restaurants followed shortly after – Radici, in Islington, allowed Francesco to return to his Calabrian roots, cooking simple, rustic fare in a more relaxed setting, while Fiume, in Battersea, became another ode to southern Italian cooking.

 In April 2023, it was announced that Francesco would leave D&D London, with which he had opened the restaurants, to spend more time travelling and focusing on his charity work.
 While Radici closed in January 2023, both Sartoria and Fiume remain open.
-As of August 2023, Francesco had a residency at Villa Corinthia in Malta.
+Francesco moved onto a residency at Villa Corinthia in Malta, but in autumn 2024 announced he would be partnering with Corinthia London to open a new Italian restaurant there, taking over from The Northall.